androidovshchik/Weather24H/README.md

   </a>
 </p>

-There is a preference screen to customize colors and urls
+There is a preference screen to customize colors (with alpha available e.g. #80000000) and urls

-Setup them with your own api key
+Setup the last with your own api key

 Screenshots: